circleguard/circlecore/docs/loading.rst

     r2 = cg.ReplayID(2177560145)
     r3 = cg.ReplayPath("/path/to/your/osr.osr")

-Similarly, it is common to info-load a |ReplayContainer| it immediately after creating it.
+Similarly, it is common to info-load a |ReplayContainer| immediately after creating it.
 We provide analogous convenience methods |cg.Map|, |cg.User|, and |cg.MapUser| to create an info-loaded |ReplayContainer|:

 .. code-block:: python